 Paying for College: Parent Plus or Private Student Loans

-Parent Plus Loans Vs Private Student LoansWith the first payment of the tuition bill coming due, many parents are trying to decide on the best way to fund their child’s education.
-Families are faced with the decision of whether to use a Direct Federal Parent PLUS loan or a Private Student Loan?
+Parent Plus Loans Vs Private Student LoansWith the first tuition bill payment due, many parents are trying to decide how to fund their child’s education.
+Should they use a Direct Federal Parent PLUS or Private Student Loan?

-In addition, student loan interest rates are still relatively low.
+In this article, I will provide the options you must consider as you evaluate the two choices.
+Student loan interest rates are high for both types of loans.
 Private student loans are an attractive option since they do not have the high fees that the federal Parent PLUS loan carries.
-This may make the private student loan a more attractive borrowing option.
-There are two major advantages to a Private Student Loan rather than a Federal Student Parent PLUS loan:
+This feature makes the private student loan a more attractive borrowing option if interest rates are your primary focus.
+There are two significant advantages to a Private Student Loan rather than a Federal Student Parent PLUS loan:

 • Lower Upfront Fees